mandober/cs-debrief/data/database-theory/db_meta/abbr.md

 ## DB
-Database.
-A database is a collection of structured data.
+Database (DB or db) is a collection of structured data.

 ## RDB
-Relational Database - databases that have multiple tables that contain related data.
+Relational database is a db with multiple tables containing related data.

 ## SQL
 Standard Query Language (SQL)